kasir-barati/you-say/README.md

 Run `nx build backend` to build the application.
 The build artifacts are stored in the output directory (`./dist/`), ready to be deployed.

-### Build the docker image for backend app in dev env

-Run `nx build:dev:docker backend`

 ### Build the docker image for backend app in prod env

 Run `nx build:docker backend`
+Run `nx build:docker backend --no-cache` if you wanna ignore docker caches

 ### Cleanup backend